How To Eat Garri: The Different Ways To Enjoy Garri, The Famous Nigerian And West African Delicacy

 What Is Garri?

-Garri is a popular stable consumed mostly in west Africa but in different ways.
-It’s among the root tuber crops grown in different parts of Nigeria, Ghana, Togo to outline a few.
-As I already mentioned, garri is consumed in different ways like soaked garri, Eba which is paired with different mouthwatering soup, kpomo rich egusi, ogbono soup or even vegetable soup.
+Garri ‘gah-ree’ of ‘Garri’ is a popular stable consumed mostly in West Africa but in different ways.
+It’s among the root tuber crops grown in different parts of Nigeria, Ghana, and Togo to outline a few.
+As I already mentioned, garri is consumed in different ways like soaked garri, Eba which is paired with different mouthwatering soups, kpomo-rich egusi, ogbono soup, or even vegetable soup.

 Some say that Cassava was introduced to West Africa from Brazil by Portuguese merchants in the 16th century.
 Some other sources say the mass return of enslaved Africans from the New World (America) led to the introduction of this wonderful staple in West Africa.
-That cassava itself was gotten in parts of the New World but the repatriated Africans who returned with the crops introduced the indigenes to how to process Cassava into various types of staples.
+Cassava itself was found in parts of the New World but the repatriated Africans who returned with the crops introduced the indigenes to how to process Cassava into various types of staples.

 For the record, garri is not the only food derived from Cassava, Fufu is equally gotten from the crop.